 - When Edith was in custodial care but still aware of who and where she was, the saddest moments came when she said she wanted to go home.
 I distracted her as best I could, never said anything to indicate that her condition precluded that, and never said that I would “go home” when it was time to end a visit.

 - Many years ago, we had seen ads for cemetary plots, discussed what was and was not a good way to use land, and decided that we preferred cremation.
 When I began considering specific arrangements for Edith in 2014, I found that there are astonishingly many styles of urn available online.
 Stardust Memorials had one that would have pleased Edith as a vase for a bouquet of her daffodils.
 Packed carefully and shipped promptly, the urn was ready when the dreaded phone call came.

 “Are you ready to bring Edith home now?”
 The funeral director’s question at the end of the calling hours brought me a sense of relief.
 She could come home at last, in our own car.
-There was time for me to work on some haiku while she waited for reunion with her favorite flowers in the spring of 2015, I began what eventually became a trilogy of haiku.
+While she waited for reunion with her favorite flowers in the spring of 2015, I began what eventually became a trilogy of haiku.

 Widower’s Song #1

 ashes among daffodils